 Nepali Porters Begin at a Young Age

 Over our time in Nepal, we’ll see porters as young as 8.
 Yes.
 8. Plying their trade and carrying loads of up to 100 kilos up and down.

 Nepali Porter Wages

-Our trekking company World Expeditions promotes it’s ethical and responsible travel policies.
-They provide clothing, food and lodging for all its porters.
-Our porters in their red WEX jackets and trousers, blue and white knitted beanies become a regular smiling sight for us.
+Our trekking company World Expeditions promotes its ethical and responsible travel policies.
+They provide clothing, food, and lodging for all its porters.
+Our porters in their red WEX jackets and trousers, and blue and white knitted beanies become a regular smiling sight for us.